Direct Parent PLUS Loan

 The Parent PLUS Loan has a higher interest rate than Federal Direct Loans and students should exhaust their Federal Direct Loan eligibility before applying for a Parent PLUS Loan.
 A credit check is required, although credit requirements are less stringent than for alternative student loans.

-For additional information concerning Federal Direct Loans including interest rates, fees, consolidation, deferments, and loan calculators, see the Federal Student Aid Direct Loan Site.
+For additional information concerning Federal Direct Loans including interest rates, fees, consolidation, deferments, and loan calculators, on the Federal Student Aid website.

 - Must be the biological or adoptive parent of the student